This post may contain affiliate links. Read the full disclosure

 Having roadside assistance and appropriate travel insurance cover will also give you extra confidence that you are covered during your road trip.

 Travel Insurance: Make sure you don’t leave home without travel insurance.
 Trust us, it’s one of those things you don’t want to skip, especially when travelling with kids.
-Check out our travel insurance comparison guide.
+Check out SafetyWing to make sure you’re covered!

 8. Keep The Car Clean

-This one is especially important if you’re travelling with young children.
+This one is especially important if you’re travelling with little kids and babies.
 A clean car will make everyone more comfortable.

 Have a plastic bag or a garbage bag that you can fill with trash along the way that you can throw away when you stop.